Synonym(s)

 Bitter substances (amara) are chemical (generally naturally occurring) compounds that are used solely because of their bitter taste.
 The corresponding drugs are called bitter drugs.
 Bitter substances are perceived via bitter substance receptors.

 Bitter substances do not have a uniform chemical structure.
-Their classification as "bitter substance" is based solely on their bitter value.
+They are classified as "bitter substances" solely on the basis of their bitter value.

-Natural bitter compounds are found in numerous plants.
-This property is already partly expressed by their names: bitter-sweet stem, bitter orange syrup, bitter almond oil, bitter clover, bitter thistle, etc.
+Natural bitter substances are found in numerous plants.
+This property is partly expressed by their names: bittersweet stem, bitter orange syrup, bitter almond oil, bitter clover, bitter thistle and others.

 Bitter substances are also found in: angelica, hops, olive leaf, myrrh, ratanhia, yarrow, centaury, willow (Salix species), wormwood.

-Bitter drugs like gentian, wormwood and centaury are used as medicinal plants because of their bitter substances.
+Bitter drugs such as gentian, wormwood and centaury are used as medicinal plants because of their bitter substances.

 Pharmacodynamics (Effect)This section has been translated automatically.

-Bitter substances cause an increase in gastrointestinal secretion and stimulate the appetite.
-Bitter substances are also said to have spasmolytic, anti-inflammatory, antimycotic and antibacterial effects.
+Bitter substances cause an increase in gastrointestinal secretions and have an appetizing effect.
+Furthermore, bitter substances are said to have spasmolytic, anti-inflammatory, antifungal and antibacterial effects.

 Field of application/useThis section has been translated automatically.

-Most bitter substances (listed here as examples) are found in the terpenes (sesquiterterpenes, di- and triterpenes).
+Most bitter substances (listed here as examples) are found in the terpene group (sesquiterterpenes, di- and triterpenes).

 - Naringin (flavonoid) in grapefruits

-In scientific medicine, the use of bitter substances is recommended to stimulate the appetite, e.g. in cases of achylia or anorexia, as well as in sicca symptoms.
-The bitter substance in Quassia amara is used externally in seborrhoeic eczema and rosacea.
+In scientific medicine, the use of bitter substances is recommended to stimulate the appetite, e.g. for achylia or anorexia as well as for sicca symptoms.
+The bitter substance in Quassia amara is used externally for seborrhoeic eczema and rosacea.

 LiteratureThis section has been translated automatically.